redox-os/website/content/news/this-month-260331.md

 ## Checksum-based Package Updates and Faster Recipe Push

-Wildan Mubarok implemented the support for package updates from the build system using the `make push` command.
-The package update is done by comparing package checksum changes which reduced package update time and recipe testing time in development.
+Wildan Mubarok implemented support for package updates from the build system using the `make push` command.
+Package updates are installed when the package checksum changes.
+This reduces update time and significantly improves the speed of the developer workflow when applying changes.

 Checksum-based package updates were implemented in the `pkg update` command as well.
 Package updates based on package file checksum changes (like in Fedora DNF and Flatpak) is planned for the future.